pdxgx/sage/README.md

 Failure of machine learning models to generalize to new data is a core problem limiting their reliability, partly due to the lack of simple and robust methods for comparing new data to the original training dataset.
 We propose a standardized approach for assessing data similarity with a supervised autoencoder for generalization estimates (SAGE).
-Here, we train a SAGE model on the popular HAM10000 dermoscopic imaging dataset and use it to probe similarity with skin lesions images from three other academic hospitals.
+Here, we train a SAGE model on the popular HAM10000 dermoscopic imaging dataset and use it to probe similarity with skin lesion images from three other academic hospitals.
 SAGE can be used to uncover problematic image artefacts and to improve performance of a separate malignancy predictor, as we show in our paper
 <ins>_Ensemble out-of-distribution detection improves skin cancer malignancy prediction_</ins>.